 Couple therapy provides you with the support you need in order to maintain or re-establish the emotional contact despite the pressures of daily life.
 This can make it possible to see commonalities and differences more clearly and as a result respectfully develop new joint solutions.
 Issues that often make couples turn to therapy are:

-• conflicts related to the division of everyday tasks;
+- conflicts related to the division of everyday tasks;

-• frequent arguing marked by fits of rage, withdrawal or even loss of the communication basis;
+- frequent arguing marked by fits of rage, withdrawal or even loss of the communication basis;

-• challenges caused by changes in the context of phases of life such as childcare, professional activities or retirement;
+- challenges caused by changes in the context of phases of life such as childcare, professional activities or retirement;

-• sexual issues;
+- sexual issues;

-• events related to the couple’s history or to the life of a partner prior to this relationship which were not sufficiently dealt with.
+physical or mental illness or death of a family member; - events related to the couple’s history or to the life of a partner prior to this relationship which were not sufficiently dealt with.

 Unfortunately, it happens quite frequently that couples turn to counselling only when they want to decide to break up or deal with a breakup in dignity and without battle.
 This can be very important, of course, especially when the care of children needs to be settled.
 In my view, couple counselling does not have the goal to make a couple stay together under any circumstances.
 However, it is of course pleasing when couples seek support early enough when joint solutions are still possible.